darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 - _AMaZE_ and _RCD_ offer better reconstruction of high-frequency content (finer details, edges, stars) but might struggle with color reconstruction overshoots or added noise in areas of low contrast.
 While _AMaZE_ often retains more high-frequency details it is also more prone to color overshoots than _RCD_.
 Since _RCD_ now offers similar performance to _PPG_, but with better results, it is now the default algorithm.

 - _LMMSE_ is better suited for use on high ISO and noisy images than _AMaZE_ or _RCD_, both of which tend to generate overshooting artefacts when applied to such images.
 It can also be useful to manage images that exhibit Moiré patterns with other algorithms.

-- _VNG4_ is better suited for use on images with low-frequency content (e.g. low contrast regions such as sky) but, compared to _AMaZE_ and _RCD_, it often causes loss of some high-frequency details and can sometimes add local color shifts.
-VNG is no longer really recommended -- for most images, other available algorithms usually provide better results.
+- _VNG4_ is better suited for use on images with low-frequency content (e.g. low contrast regions such as sky) but, compared to _AMaZE_ and _RCD_, it causes loss of some high-frequency details and can sometimes add local color shifts.
+VNG4 is no longer recommended -- for most images, other available algorithms provide better results.

 ---

 **Note:** The performance of the demosaic algorithms differs significantly, _AMaZE_ being by far the slowest.

 ---

 # sensors without bayer filters